High blood pressure diet for Indians: a DASH-adapted complete guide

 The bottom line

 High blood pressure is the most common, most treatable, most under-managed condition in Indian adults over 35.
 The diet that works — DASH — is not exotic, not expensive, and not foreign to an Indian kitchen.
-Halve the rice, double the vegetables, eat dal daily, cap the pickle and packet snacks, swap to fish twice a week, walk every day, sleep properly, lose a few kilos if you need to, take your medication as prescribed, recheck with your doctor.
+Halve the rice, double the vegetables, eat dal daily, cap the pickle and packet snacks, swap to fish twice a week, walk every day, add a few wall sits, sleep properly, lose a few kilos if you need to, take your medication as prescribed, recheck with your doctor.

 That's the entire intervention.
 It is unsexy.
 It works.